Alexander Zverev: 2019: Shanghai runner-up, ATP Finals semifinal

-2020: US Open final & Australian Open semifinals
+2020: US Open final

-Zverev began his 2020 season at the inaugural ATP Cup, playing singles matches against Alex De Minaur, Stefanos Tsitsipas, and Denis Shapovalov; losing all three.

-He was seeded seventh at the 2020 Australian Open.
-He first defeated Marco Cecchinato in straight sets; after the match, he pledged to donate all his prize money from the tournament to relief efforts for the ongoing bushfires if he won the title, a total of A$4.12 million.
+Zverev began his 2020 season at the inaugural ATP Cup.
+Germany was in Group F alongside Australia, Greece, and Canada.
+Against Australia, he lost to Alex de Minaur in three sets.
+Australia won the tie over Germany 3–0.
+Against Greece, he was defeated by Stefanos Tsitsipas.
+Germany won the tie over Greece 2–1.
+Against Canada, he was beaten by Denis Shapovalov.
+Canada won the tie over Germany 2–1.
+Germany ended third in Group F. Seeded seventh at the Australian Open, he first defeated Marco Cecchinato in the first round in straight sets.
+After the match, he pledged to donate all his prize money from the tournament to relief efforts for the ongoing bushfires if he won the title, a total of A$4.12 million.
 He then defeated Egor Gerasimov, Fernando Verdasco, and 17th seed Andrey Rublev to reach the quarterfinals without dropping a set.
-There, he defeated 15th seed Stan Wawrinka in four sets to reach his first major singles semifinal, where he lost against fifth seed Dominic Thiem in four sets.
+He defeated 15th seed and 2014 champion, Stan Wawrinka, in the quarterfinals in four sets to reach his first major singles semifinal.
+He fell in his semifinal match to fifth seed, Dominic Thiem, in four sets.

+During the week of 24 February, Zverev played at the Mexican Open.
+Seeded second, he was upset in his second-round match by qualifier Tommy Paul.
+Starting from 12 March through early August, the ATP suspended tournament play due to the COVID-19 pandemic.

 At the US Open, Zverev was seeded fifth.
 He defeated Kevin Anderson in four sets, then beat 19-year old Brandon Nakashima in four sets.
 In the third round, he beat Adrian Mannarino in four sets before beating Alejandro Davidovich Fokina in straight sets.
-In the quarterfinals, he beat Borna Coric in four sets to reach his second major semifinal.
-There, he lost the first two sets to Pablo Carreno Busta, but came back to win the match in five; this was his first-ever match win from two sets down.
+In the quarterfinals, he beat Borna Ćorić in four sets to reach his second major semifinal.
+There, he lost the first two sets to Pablo Carreño Busta, but came back to win the match in five; this was his first-ever match win from two sets down.
 He thus advanced to his first major final, where he faced Dominic Thiem.
 He became the runner-up, losing the final in a final-set tiebreaker despite leading by two sets and twice coming within two points of the title in the final set.

 Zverev was seeded 6th at the French Open.
 He beat Dennis Novak, Pierre-Hugues Herbert, and Marco Cecchinato, before losing in four sets to Jannik Sinner.
 In October, he won two consecutive ATP 250 events in Cologne, which took place in the 2020 ATP Tour because of the cancellation of several tournaments due to the COVID-19 pandemic.
 In the finals, he defeated Félix Auger-Aliassime and Diego Schwartzman, both in straight sets.
 Zverev then reached the final of the Paris Masters, beating Nadal in straight sets in the semifinals, where he lost to Daniil Medvedev in three sets.
 In the ATP Finals, Zverev was eliminated in the group stage after a three-set win over Diego Schwartzman, and straight-set losses to Djokovic and the eventual champion Medvedev.